This fund is now closed.

 Who can apply?

-Funding will be available to VCSE organisations, including Parish/ Town Councils, taking an active role to respond to emerging needs in our communities over the coming months.
+Funding will be available to VCSE organisations taking an active role to respond to emerging needs in our communities over the coming months.
 Organisations applying are expected to already be connected to the people you aim to help through your other support services/ activities and have an understanding of their needs.

-If you are a volunteer or informal (unconstituted) community group – such as a Good Neighbour Scheme – that is aware of people in your community who would benefit from this support, you may be able to connect with another local charity, or your local Parish Council, to enable them to receive help.
+If you are a volunteer or informal (unconstituted) community group – such as a Good Neighbour Scheme – that is aware of people in your community who would benefit from this support, you may be able to connect with another local charity, or community organisation to enable them to receive help.

 Exclusions

-We cannot accept applications from individuals, businesses, public/ private health services, schools or other statutory body.
+We cannot accept applications from individuals, businesses, local government, public/ private health services, schools or other statutory bodies.

 How to apply

-We understand you may be working with individuals and families whose needs exceed utilities support – the Norfolk Assistance Scheme may be able to help www.norfolk.gov.uk/care-support-and-health/support-for-living-independently/money-and-benefits/norfolk-assistance-scheme
+We understand you may be working with individuals and families whose needs exceed household bills support – the Client Hardship Service may be able to help.

-The fastest route to access the Norfolk Assistance Scheme is online using the link above, or if applying online is not possible, call 01603 223392 (option 5).
+The fastest route to access the Client Hardship Service is online using the link above, or if applying online is not possible, call 01603 223392 (option 5).

 Call for Applications